Salvador de Bahia is the 4th largest city in Brazil, and is situated in the Northeast of the country.

-The government and property owners have often left historic buildings to collapse as a strategy to access the land and sell to developers.
-Some of the vacant historic buildings have been occupied by social movements such as MLB in Ocupação Luísa Mahin.
+The government and property owners have often left historic buildings to ruin as a strategy to sell to developers.
+Some vacant buildings have been occupied by social movements such as MLB in Ocupação Luísa Mahin.

 Occupation of historic buildings by social movements serves as a strategic and political claim for the right to live in the historic centre.

 Ocupação Luísa Mahin is an occupation of a public building that had previously been used by the government of the state of Bahia as the Public Centre for Solidarity Economy and had been left abandoned since 2014.

 The occupation sits within the commercial centre, and is surrounded by office blocks, as well as other abandoned and occupied buildings.